Bypass-Sec/Bypass-Sec/README.md

-#  Omar Abdulla | Full-Stack Developer | Cybersecurity & Machine Learning Enthusiast
+#  Omer Abdalla | Full-Stack Developer | Cybersecurity & Machine Learning Enthusiast

 Hello!
 I'm **Omar Abdulla**, a student and developer passionate about **Cybersecurity**, **Web Development**, and **Machine Learning**.
 I'm constantly exploring new technologies, building secure applications, and diving into AI to make smarter, more efficient systems.
 Let's innovate together! 🤖